davidmfoley/node-sfm/README.md

 Test your migrations (note: terrible, terrible SQL query output at present)

-This will run all unapplied migrations in a transaction and roll back at the end.
+This will run all unapplied migrations in a transaction and roll back at the end, while logging some information about the queries that were executed.

-It also logs a bunch of stuff that is marginally decipherable depending on your personal level of masochism.

 ```
 $ sfm test my_local_db db/migrations/
 ```

 ### What about down migrations?
-Fuck, no.
+Fabulous idea, but no.